Energy-Based Reranking: Improving Neural Machine Translation Using Energy-Based Models: Experiments

 \subsection{Results}

-Table~\ref{tab:main} shows the results of our set of translation tasks.\footnote{We use SacreBLEU \cite{post-2018-call} as a consistent BLEU implementation for all of our experiments.} BaseNMT+Sample achieves a better score than beam decoding suggesting that our multinomial sampling supports the modes of the distribution defined by the BaseNMT.
+Table~\ref{tab:main} shows the performance of the described methods for IWSLT, FLoRes, and WMT translation tasks.\footnote{We use SacreBLEU \cite{post-2018-call} as a consistent BLEU implementation for all of our experiments.} BaseNMT+Sample achieves a better score than beam decoding suggesting that our multinomial sampling supports the modes of the distribution defined by the BaseNMT.
 Similarly, oracle values are high, indicating that the samples also support the desired distribution.
-This satisfies the necessary condition for { $P_\theta(\mbf{y}) \propto P_{\text{NMT}}(\mbf y|\mbf x)\exp (-E_\theta(\mbf{y})/T)$} to be closer to the desired distribution.
+This satisfies the necessary condition for {$P_\theta(\mbf{y}|\mbf{x}) \propto P_{\text{NMT}}(\mbf y|\mbf x)\exp (-E_\theta(\mbf{y},\mbf{x})/T)$} to be closer to the desired distribution.
 Re-ranking with a language model using BaseNMT+LM improves over BaseNMT+Sample for \ra{De}{En}, \ra{Fr}{En}, \ra{It}{En}, and \ra{En}{De}, but fails on \ra{Ro}{En}, \ra{Si}{En}, and \ra{Ne}{En}.
 However, in all of these tasks, the difference between BaseNMT+Sample and BaseNMT+LM is not substantial.
 BaseNMT+MLM is consistently better than BaseNMT+LM.
 The performance of BaseNMT+MLM is attributable to PLL scoring, as the encoder has the global information over the sentence.
-EBR performs considerably better than the other methods except on \ra{Ne}{En}, where NCE-EBR outperforms EBR.
-For this task, we notice that the samples have similar BLEU score, breaking down the rank-based training.
-The low BLEU score of the oracle on this task is another evidence of the sampling problem caused by the lack of data for training the BaseNMT.
-When the samples have a similar ranking, using gold data in training the EBM is helpful, justifying the better performance NCE-EBR comparing to EBR for this task.
-Shared-EBR has the most significant improvement over the BaseNMT+Sample, especially it improves the low-resource task of \ra{Si}{En} by more than 3 BLEU points.
+Marginal-EBR performs considerably better than BaseNMT+\{Beam, Sample, LM, MLM\} and better than NCE-EBR on all tasks except on \ra{Ne}{En}, where NCE-EBR outperforms Marginal-EBR.
+The main advantage of Marginal-EBR over NCE-EBR is the use of only sampled data instead of gold data for training.
+See Section~\ref{sec:gold} for detailed discussion.

+Shared-EBR has a significant improvement over the Marginal-EBR, especially it improves the low-resource task of \ra{Si}{En} by more than 2 BLEU points.
 For this task, we also show that how using more language pairs in training improves performance (Table~\ref{tab:si}).

-We almost observe similar ranking of methods over WMT datasets (Table~\ref{tab:wmt}); however, the improvement margin of EBR over baselines is smaller especially for \ra{En}{De}.
-Based on the low oracle value of this task (45.21), we assume that the BaseNMT is not strong enough to generate diverse samples, thus reducing the performance of re-ranking methods (BaseNMT+LM, BaseNMT+MLM, NCE-EBR, and EBR).
+Conditional-EBR outperforms Shared-EBR on all tasks.
+The performance of Conditional-EBR is due to the use of Joint-EBM model, which enables the model to define different energy landscapes for different source sentences.
+Therefore, samples from the target language are more separable given the source sentence, while Marginal-EBM may not distinguish target sentences for different source sentences.